 - TERM Value: terminal capabilities.
 Default value is IBM-3278-2-E. - Auto-Connection: if this parameter is set to 'yes', the connection will be automatically established when the AX3000 is powered.
 Otherwise, the user can press <Alt><Fx> to establish the connection. - Auto-Reconnection: if this parameter is set to 'yes', a new connection is automatically established after a disconnection.
-Otherwise, the user can press <Alt><Fx> to establish a new connection.

-- Session Label: this character string (10 characters max.) is used to identify the session on the AX3000 TCP/IP status line or when no session is connected (see Chapter 4.1 'idle screen' explanation). - Enhanced parameters: see Appendix A.9.3.
+Otherwise, the user can press <Alt><Fx> to establish a new connection. - Session Label: this character string (11 characters max.) is used to identify the session within the session manger or in the status line. - Enhanced parameters: see Appendix A.10.3.